hongtao021022/hongtao021022.github.io/_pages/markdown.md

   - /md/
   - /markdown.html
 ---
 __Welcome to this page.
-Here you can find a detailed introduction of my background__.
+Here you can find a detailed introduction of my academic background__.

 Click on the blue words to view the corresponding supporting documents.

 My educational background mainly consists of two institutions: Beijing International Studies University (BISU), where I pursued a [Bachelor's degree in International Economics and Trade from 2020 to 2025](../files/03-BISU Certificate of Attending.pdf), and Peking University (PKU), where I participated in the [Minor Program of Economics from 2022 to 2025](../files/02-PKU Certificate of Attending.pdf).